 - Don't force embedded particles out of the openings using tools or compressed air.

 - Don't use any solvents because they could potentially harm the protective coating of lacquer used on some sieve frames.

-- Don't use acid solutions when cleaning sieves because it can reduce the diameter of the wire, enlarging the openings and loosening the wire cloth weaving.
+- Don't use acid solutions when cleaning sieves because they can reduce the diameter of the wire, enlarging the openings, and loosening the wire cloth weaving.
 This can negatively affect the accuracy of the sieve.

 - Don't brush sieves finer than 45 µm (#325).
 Instead, you should immerse them in an ultrasonic bath to clean them.

 - Don't continue to use a test sieve if the wire is worn, loose, or damaged.
 Examine your sieves frequently to make sure there are no defects in the cloth.